 D. DISCRIMINATION WITH RESPECT TO EMPLOYMENT AND OCCUPATION

-The law prohibits discrimination in employment and occupation based on race, ethnicity, religion, sex, national origin, and disability but not specifically with respect to sexual orientation or gender identity, age, language, or HIV or other communicable disease status.
+The law prohibits discrimination in employment and occupation based on race, ethnicity, religion, sex, national origin, and disability, but not specifically with respect to sexual orientation or gender identity, age, color, language, or HIV or other communicable disease status.
 There were no legal restrictions against women in employment to include limiting working hours, occupations, or tasks.

-Migrant workers and persons with disabilities commonly faced discrimination in employment and were often only hired for lower status jobs.
+Migrant workers and persons with disabilities commonly faced discrimination in employment and were often hired only for lower status jobs.